YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ## Implementation details

 We use Theano backend for Keras.
 It was faster than TensorFlow in our experiments.
+Our experience shows that TensorFlow is usually faster for simple network architectures.
+Probably Theano's optimization process is more efficient for complex extensions of recurrent networks.

 #### Layers with masking support